-The consolidated financial statements of the Group as at and for the year ended 30 June 2023 comprise the Company and its subsidiaries (together refer to as a 'Group' and individually as 'Group entities') and special purpose entities.
+The consolidated financial statements of the Group as at and for the year ended 30 June 2024 comprise the Company and its subsidiaries (together refer to as a 'Group' and individually as 'Group entities').

 The Group's principal activities are oilseeds processing, grains and origination, marketing and transhipment and freight services.